Understand the Difference Between MDM, EMM, and UEM

 Mobile application management(MAM) singularly focuses on the management and control of specific business applications.
 MAM is useful to create your own enterprise app store, push, install, and update work-relevant apps on devices and configure them with particular business policies so the devices can stay on top at all times.

 Mobile content management(MCM) is more of a security technology that provides safe access to corporate content and data on all endpoints.
 It is ideally used to push, access, store, and distribute content from the internal repository of the company.

 Containerization is the most effective system for BYOD.
 It allows personal and corporate data to co-exist in a single device while ensuring they are segregated at all times with separate encrypted containers that keep business data protected from data leaks and other multiple vulnerabilities.

 Identity and access management (IAM) uses a security framework to identify and authenticate users to provide access privilege for smartphones, laptops, rugged devices, software applications, files, data, and websites.
 IAM provides full-proof security and mitigates sophisticated cybersecurity risks and data breaches.

 MDM and EMM solutions have all the tools to manage mobile devices while Unified endpoint management (UEM) takes it a step further and manages other endpoints such as PCs, rugged devices, IoT devices, wearables, etc through a single console.
 UEM encapsulates MDM and EMM and other mobility management functions to cater to the needs of enterprises with complex management needs or a variety of endpoint deployments.

-UEM tools can manage any platform and device with its full set of features that provides a secured environment for companies to manage, control, and track all endpoints.
-The flexible, simplistic, and holistic nature of a unified dashboard in a UEM solution makes it a complete package approach for all types of businesses.
+UEM tools can manage any platform and device with its full set of features that provides a secure environment for companies to manage, control, and track all endpoints.
+The flexible, simplistic, and holistic nature of a unified dashboard in a Unified endpoint management solution makes it a complete package approach for all types of businesses.

 the size of your business